status-im/status-security/drafts/linux-recommendations.md

 The installation process should not be more difficult than installing Apple macOS or MS Windows.
 Most choices to make will be about the language, locals, timezone, keyboard & target installation disk.
 The copy on the disk is usually very fast nowadays (~10 20 minutes)

+Note that you can still keep your previous operating system (like MS Windows) intact on a distinct partition and boot on it if necessary (like to perform firmware upgrades).

 **Attention**
 You should be careful to make sure full disk encryption is enabled during the installation: